hackersanddesigners/momentary-zine/README.md

   You can review pending print jobs and error in the CUPS interface to for troubleshooting: http://localhost:631/printers

+## Changing font size and image size of print

+In line 17 of server.h you can edit these parameters.

 ## Python3 Support - Update

 There is a new branch in github: python3